 We’ve been able to go from a single team of less than five people to 75+ people using Zendesk at the company.
 The investment they make in the product is visible and has allowed us to “enjoy” the tool over time as it keeps growing with the times so to speak.” –G2 review

 3. For creating forms: Typeform

-You want to build your email contacts list, and for that you need email contacts.
+You want to build your email contacts list, so you need email contacts.
 How do you get them?
-There are many ways to collect email addresses, but forms are one of the simplest.
+There are many ways to collect email addresses, but forms are 1 of the simplest.
 And you can make them with Typeform.

 Typeform lets you use a variety of opt-in techniques to collect feedback and build email lists, including;

-Typeform is easy to learn and user-friendly, and makes forms (which could be complicated) into a really simple, interactive tool.
-It has straightforward controls to create forms and surveys, and you can easily organize all of your different forms into folders.
+Typeform is easy to learn and user-friendly and makes forms (which could be complicated) into a really simple, interactive tool.
+It has straightforward controls to create forms and surveys, and you can easily organize all your different forms into folders.